 One area where we’ve butt heads is the course of life’s events.

 Why did Bill Gates become the richest man in the world?
 Why did/do so many people love Steve Jobs?
 And yet why do so many mean people or shysters seem to have so much?

-How do these stories and observations gel with a world where so many are unfed or don’t even have a decent roof over their heads or clean water?
+How do these stories and observations gel with a world where so many go hungry, don’t even have a roof over their heads or clean water?
 Just look at some of these stats: